 The goals listed in the table above are more than reasonable.
 However, this makes it clear that an organization without a strategy will find it difficult to pass a COBIT-5 audit.
-In order to score well in a COBIT audit, a corporate strategy and an aligned IT strategy must be in place.
+In order to score well in a COBIT audit, both a corporate strategy and an aligned IT strategy must be in place.

 Self-Check Questions

-Which framework can be used as basis for compliance audits?
+Which framework can be used as a basis for compliance audits?

 COBIT